k0pernikus/timr-report-manager/docs/README.md

 ## Nice to haves

-- [x] RedmineFormatter round up value should be input flag
+- [ ] support different languages
 - [ ] vacations, sick days, and holidays instead of hardcoded
-- [ ] support different languages
 - [ ] distinguish / filter out user
+- [x] RedmineFormatter round up value should be input flag
 - [x] also show break times over the course of a day
 - [x] formatting
-- [x] ~~be able to use both "Type" as "Notes" as notes as task descriptor, at best via flag~~
-  - free tier only allows two types anyway, maybe WONTFIX

 ## DX Experience